OutTray/CRUD-Inventory-App/README.md

 # Inventory Tracking Web Application

-Created by Eric Shum for the Summer 2022 Shopify Backend Developer Intern Challenge
+Created for the Summer 2022 Shopify Backend Developer Intern Challenge

 ## Languages and Frameworks Used: